ircdocs/parser-tests/README.rst

 License
 -------
 Whatever belongs to me is released into the public domain, do whatever you want with it.

 Some tests originate from `Mozilla's test vectors <https://dxr.mozilla.org/comm-central/source/chat/protocols/irc/test/test_ircMessage.js>`_, which are public domain.

-Some tests originate from `grawity's test vectors <https://github.com/grawity/code/tree/master/lib/tests>`_ which are MIT licensed, so those tests may be covered under that license.
+Some tests originate from `grawity's test vectors <https://github.com/grawity/code/tree/master/lib/tests>`_ which are MIT licensed.